Thylacocephala: Affinities

 Further work is necessary to provide any solid conclusions.

 A study in 2022 describing a new arthropod from Wisconsin, Acheronauta, suggested thylacocephalans occupied a position more primitive than the crustaceans and myriapods as basal stem-group mandibulates.
 This would place them outside of the crustaceans as a more basal branch of the arthropod family tree.
 However, other authors have supported a crustacean placement, with a 2021 study of the anatomy of Mayrocaris supporting a remipede affinity for thylacocephalans within Crustacea.

+A 2025 study by Laville and colleagues used synchrotron X-ray tomography on fossil thylacocephalan specimens in order to gain a detailed understanding of their internal anatomy in order to determine the position of Thylacocephala within Crustacea.
+They recovered thylacocephalans as true crustaceans most closely related Malacostraca.
+A version of their phylogeny is presented below:

 Disagreements

 Numerous conflicts of opinion surround the Thylacocephala, of which the split between the “Italian school” and rest of the world is the most notable.
 Based on poorly preserved Ostenocaris cypriformis fossils from the Osteno deposits of Lombardy, Pinna et al. erected the class Thylacocephala.
 Based on inferred cirripede affinities the authors concluded the frontal lobed structure was not an eye, but a 'cephalic sac'.
 This opinion arose from the misinterpretation of the stomach as a reproductive organ (its contents included vertebral elements of fish, thought to be ovarian eggs).
 Such an arrangement is reminiscent of cirripede crustaceans, leading the authors to suggest a sessile, filter feeding mode of life, the 'cephalic sac' used to anchor the organism to the seabed.
 The researchers have since conceded it is highly improbable the ovaries are situated in the head, but maintain that the frontal structure is not an eye.
 Instead they suggest the 'cephalic sac' is covered with microsclerites, their arguments most recently presented in Alessandrello et al.